summerblue/laravel-ubuntu-init/readme.md

 ## Intro

-This is a shell script for setting up Laravel Production environment on Ubuntu 14.04 system.
+This is a shell script for setting up Laravel Production environment on Ubuntu 14.04 system （ [ for Ubuntu 16](https://github.com/summerblue/laravel-ubuntu-init/blob/master/deploy-16.sh) ).

 > [中文文档](https://phphub.org/topics/2814)